OMF-Open-MBSE-Framework/OMF/README.md

 **Interfaces:** Don't prefix with “I”

-**Abstract:** Prefix with A and do not use in the code.
+**Abstract:** Prefix with A and do not use as type, only in extend.
 Use the interface instead.

 Prefix all classes (or rather interfaces) usable by the framework's user by “**OMF**”, don't prefix for internal framework classes.